ginjardev/simple_shell/README.md

 - You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository. - - Format, see Docker

 ## Authors
+- Ini Arthur
-Ini Arthur and Michael Megbenu
+- Michael Megbenu

 &copy; 2023